 - Congressman Scott’s District Office in Tifton: 127-B Central Ave N, Tifton, GA

-Three award winning works of art will be selected by a distinguished panel of local judges.
-I will announce the winners at an Awards Ceremony and Reception at the Perry Convention and Visitors Bureau on Sunday, April 9, 2017 at 3:00pm.
-The first place art work will be displayed at the US Capitol for an eleven month exhibit beginning in June, 2017.
-The winning student will receive two airline tickets to Washington DC for the national ceremony and ribbon cutting of the art exhibit.
+Three award-winning works of art will be selected by a distinguished panel of local judges.
+I will announce the winners at an Awards Ceremony and Reception at the Valdosta Mall on Sunday, April 22, 2018, at 3:00pm.
+The first-place art work will be displayed at the US Capitol for an eleven-month exhibit beginning in June, 2018.
+The winning student will receive two airline tickets to Washington, DC for the national ceremony and ribbon cutting of the art exhibit.
 The student will also be eligible to receive a $3,000 per year admission scholarship to the Savannah College of Art and Design, should they apply and be accepted.
-The People’s Choice Award winner’s artwork will be displayed in my Washington D.C. office, unless it is the same piece that wins the overall competition, in which case the first place offerings apply.
+The People’s Choice Award winner’s artwork will be displayed in my Washington, D.C. office, unless it is the same piece that wins the overall competition, in which case the first-place offerings apply.

-We would love to have participation from every school in our district and would ask that it be limited to only one entry per student.
-Attached is a student application/release form to be affixed on the back of the artwork when it’s delivered to your drop off location.
-Artwork does not have to be framed for the district competition however there needs to be stable backing and matting when applicable for optimal display quality.
+We would love to have participation from every school in our district, and would ask that it be limited to only one entry per student.
+Below is a student application/release form to be affixed on the back of the artwork when it’s delivered to your drop-off location.
+Artwork does not have to be framed for the district competition; however, there needs to be stable backing and matting when applicable for optimal display quality.

 For more information or questions, please contact Alice Johnson in our Tifton District Office: (229) 396-5175 or email@example.com.